Official: A dozen drug gangs fighting for Mexico’s Caribbean

 “The two women that were killed in Tulum, you know, in the crossfire, you know, this is what happened,” Jackson said.
 “So we all kind of worried that something will happen while we’re there and we’ll get caught in the in the action.”

-Just before they left, Jackson and Marie Hitches, also of London, said they saw about five masked men walking down the beach a couple of hours before the shooting, asking questions even of a lifeguard and security staff, apparently looking for the rival drug dealers, who had masqueraded as trinket vendors.
+Just before they left, Jackson and Marie Hitches, also of London, said they saw about five masked men walking down the beach before the shooting, asking questions even of a lifeguard and security staff, apparently looking for the rival drug dealers, who had masqueraded as trinket vendors.

 “They climbed up into the lifeguards’ tower and they threatened and they were asking for information and they threatened him with a gun, asking him, you know, if I’d seen the the two new guys walking up and down the beach,” Jackson said.